Helping Brands Discover their Heart

 At MCG, we are passionate about your passion.
-This sounds like a random tag line but it is the truth.
+This sounds like a random tagline but it is the truth.
 We believe the secret to a successful brand is a very simple one: A passion for what it is you do and why you do it (your Core Creative).
 Successful brands use that passion as a reference point when making decisions regarding their brand, especially when translating their story into a visual medium; as well as extending that passion to their employees - making them true brand ambassadors.
 This is the cusp of what we mean by 'create not compete'!
-A company that is focused solely on competing against their rivals will never be at an innovative forefront of their business.
+A company that is focused solely on competing against its rivals will never be at the innovative forefront of its business.
 Whilst, on the other hand, a company that rather than 'follow the crowd,' chooses to focus on their passion for business and being the best at what they do and how they do it, will always lead.

 The fact that we put brand passion first means we are able to direct companies to discover and utilise their business USP in order to deliver a successful brand message every time.
 We help our clients to adopt better communication/idea-generating and strategies via a hands-on, show and prove learning process.
 Helping our clients' employees to incorporate design thinking, storytelling, idea-generating and creative thinking into their day-to-day working and decision-making process, which in turn influences the visual decision-making process.
-With the bonus outcome of not only creating effective marketing strategies and brand content but also a growth in employees satisfaction and productivity, resulting in better relationship and connection with your customers via a shared passion for your brand.
+With the bonus outcome of not only creating effective marketing strategies and brand content but also a growth in employees satisfaction and productivity, resulting in better relationships and connections with your customers via a shared passion for your brand.

 When people think about design, they tend to focus only on visual aspects.
 The beautiful imagery and emotion activating outputs.
 This is why design is and will always be considered vital to a company’s growth.
 Especially in today’s digital world.
 To quote the Buddhist monk Thích Nhất Hạnh (later made popular by Bruce Lee’s Adaptation)